vince21298/FredBoat/index.md

 ### Why can't I hear the music bot, but other people can?
 This is a Discord bug.
 Occasionally you may need to restart your Discord client before you can hear users and bots speaking in voice chat.

+### The bot is saying I can't play a youtube video because it is blocked!
+How do I get around this?
+FredBoat is currently hosted in the US, which means that any videos that YouTube blocks in the US are unavailable.
+There's currently no way around this, but we may set up an internal proxy.

+### How do I get the bot to stay in my channel?
+The bot will automatically leave a voice channel if it is left unused for too long.
+This is to improve performance of the bot, as leaving the bot idling in a few extra thousand voice channel takes a hit on the CPU.

 ## Join FredBoat Hangout!
 We invite everyone to join FredBoat hangout, which is a place to discuss suggestions and request for support.
 I'm very willing to take suggestions for the bot so don't hesitate to say what you have in mind!
 [Click here to join!](https://discord.gg/0yXhQ9c36F4zsJMG)